Active, reactive and instantaneous optical forces on small particles in the time domain: Ultrafast attosecond subcycle pulses: Introduction

 There is an antagonistic effect between the RLF and ILF forces; so that a large ILF and storage of ROM, amounts to a loss of radiation force (i.e. of RLF), and vice-versa.
 Hence, the ILF acts as a predictor of the strength that we can expect of the radiation pressure RLF on an object.

-We emphasize that in contrast with previous studies developed so far on pulsed forces, (see e.g. \cite{gong} and references therein), our RLF cannot be considered as a time-averaged force, neither it is an instantaneous Lorentz force \cite{martin} since the width of our ultrafast pulses, being subcycle ones, is smaller than their carrier period, and hence at difference with previous developments on pulsed forces, they cannot be considered as effectively quasi-monochromatic in their carrier frequency.
-This introduces a clear distinction in the RLF; because although this force is defined in terms of the analytic signals associated to the fields \cite{LSA22} and it is averaged over a reactive time scale $s$ \cite{LSA22, kaiser}, in the zero limit, $s \rightarrow 0$, of this scale it cannot be associated with the local value of the instantaneous Lorentz force, neither with its average over one period of its carrier frequency.
+We emphasize that in contrast with previous studies developed so far on pulsed forces, (see e.g. \cite{gong} and references therein), our RLF cannot be considered as a time-averaged force, neither it is an instantaneous Lorentz force \cite{martin}, since the width of our ultrafast pulses, being subcycle ones, is smaller than their carrier period and hence, at difference with previous developments on pulsed forces, they cannot be considered as effectively quasi-monochromatic in their carrier frequency.
+This introduces a clear distinction in the active force, RLF, because although it is is defined in terms of the analytic signals associated to the fields \cite{LSA22} and it is averaged over a reactive time scale $s$ \cite{LSA22, kaiser}, in the zero limit, $s \rightarrow 0$, of this scale it cannot be associated with the local value of the instantaneous Lorentz force, neither with its average over one period of its carrier frequency.
 This is due to the fact that no such connection exists between the CMST theorem for our pulses and the CMST theorem for quasi-monochromatic (i.e. time-harmonic) fields.

-As a consequence of this study, we demonstrate three novel dynamical effects from a subcycle pulsed evanescent wave on an electric dipole sphere resting on a total internal reflection (TIR) interface.
+As a consequence of this study, we demonstrate that the structure of these pulses allow a great flexibility in designing the resulting forces that they exert on matter.
+In this way we show three novel dynamical effects from a subcycle pulsed evanescent wave on an electric dipole sphere resting on a total internal reflection (TIR) interface.
 These are: first, a lateral force, pushing or pulling according to the choice of the carrier phase and time-shift of the field, second, a pulling force acting against the canonical and Poynting momenta of the evanescent pulse.
-It should be reamarked that so far both effects had only been found on magnetoelectric dipolar particles. \cite{cpv, bliokh1}, thus being so far considered impossible on purely electric dipoles.
-Finally, we show the possibility of observing a remarkable levitating action of the pulse, pushing the particle away from the interface under repetition of the pulsed evanescent wave. \bb
+It should be reamarked that so far both effects had only been found on magnetoelectric dipolar particles \cite{cpv, bliokh1}, thus being so far considered impossible on purely electric dipoles.
+Third, there exists a remarkable levitating action of the pulsed evanescent wave, thus pushing the particle away from the interface under repetition of the pulse. \bb